 Steps to review uncommitted changes with Codex:

-- Open a terminal in the root of the target Git repository.
+- Open a terminal in the root of the Git repository that contains the changes you want to review.

 $ cd ~/src/example-app